GrannyProgramming/AzureMLOpsInProduction/README.md

 # 👥 Contribution

-We welcome and appreciate any contributions to `ds-aml-mlops`!
+We welcome and appreciate any contributions to `AzureMLOpsInProduction`!
 By participating in this project, you agree to abide by the [Code of Conduct](/CODE_OF_CONDUCT.md).
 Here's how you can contribute:

 1. **🔍 Check out the Issues**: We use the GitHub issues page to track bugs and features.
-Check out the [Issues](https://github.com/grannyprogramming/ds-aml-mlops/issues) page if you're looking for ideas on what to work on.
+Check out the [Issues](https://github.com/grannyprogramming/AzureMLOpsInProduction/issues) page if you're looking for ideas on what to work on.

 2. **🍴 Fork the Repo**: Once you've found an issue to work on, start by forking the repo and creating a branch on your local machine.